 You later sell your 0.5 BTC for $32,000.
 You pay another 0.5% sell fee, so $160.
 Your cost basis is now $30,310.
 You can calculate whether you made a capital gain or loss by subtracting your cost basis from your sale price.
 In this instance, $32,000 - $30,310 = $1,690.
 You made a capital gain of $1,690 and you’ll need to pay Capital Gains Tax on this amount.

-You bought 1 BTC for $7,000 in December 2019.
-In January 2021, you bought 1 BTC for $35,000.
+You bought 1 BTC for $7,000 in December.
+In January, you bought 1 BTC for $35,000.
 This month, you sold 1 BTC for $31,000.

 If you calculate your cost basis using your first investment, you made a capital gain of $28,000, which would be subject to Capital Gains Tax.
 But if you calculate your cost basis using your more recent BTC investment, you had a capital loss of $4,000.

 There's a huge disparity between the two calculations and it has big implications for your tax bill.
-So, how do you know which cost basis method to use?
+So, how do you know which Bitcoin cost basis method to use?

 There are several different cost basis methods to pick from, including:

-As well as these cost basis methods, there are also some country specific cost basis rules like the same-day rule and 30-day rule for UK crypto investors.
+As well as these cost basis methods, there are also some country-specific cost basis rules like the same-day rule and 30-day rule for UK crypto investors.

 We’ll look at each cost method separately, followed by specific country guidance on which to use.